How To Create A Whole House Color Scheme

 And If We're Still Stuck?

-MICHELLE: My favorite no-fail color for interior walls is Benjamin Moore Manchester Tan (Sherwin Williams Softer Tan).
+MICHELLE: My favorite no-fail color for interior walls is Benjamin Moore Manchester Tan (Sherwin Williams Softer Tan), as shown above.
 It is a green-beige that goes with everything.
 You may be able to find a more perfect color for the space, but Manchester Tan will almost always work.
 For trim, I like Benjamin Moore Simply White and Cloud White.

 For exteriors, Benjamin Moore Rockport Gray is another no-fail color.
 It is the color of rocks, and goes with almost everything.